Critical Role of Docking Bay Assignment in the Performance of a Bus Rapid Transit System: Simulation method

-In this section we describe the BRT system layout and the limited-stop services that were implemented.
-We also introduce the CA model that we used to simulate the bus behaviour and to study the bus flow in the BRT system.
-Finally, we provide details about the simulation process.
+In this section we describe the cellular automaton (CA) microsimulation model for the bus movement, the user behavior model and, finally, we provide details on how the simulations were performed.